Hotwatt Blog

 EV Charging Infrastructure

 The expansion of the EV market requires a robust and widespread charging infrastructure.
 Among the challenges of achieving the widespread adoption of EVs is the lack of charging stations.
 Public and private sector efforts are underway to address this deficit.
-The Biden Administration is focused on increasing domestic mining of critical minerals and plans to install 500,000 public charging stations by 2030.
+The number of publicly accessible EV charging ports has more than doubled since January 2021, with more than 206,000 ports reported as of early 2025.[ii]

 Up until the 1970s, the U.S. was a major producer of lithium, but as foreign production surged, domestic production waned.
-Today the top-three lithium producers are Australia, Chile, and China.
-The U.S. has some of the largest lithium deposits, but less than 1% of the world’s lithium is mined here.[ii]
+Today the top three lithium producers are Australia, Chile, and China.
+The U.S. has some of the largest lithium deposits, but less than 1% of the world’s lithium is mined here.[iii]

 The use of lithium as an energy source helps to transition the U.S. away from fossil fuels and towards cleaner energy sources.
 While the growth of lithium mining in the U.S. presents significant opportunities—job creation, infrastructure development, and manufacturing growth—it also comes with challenges.
 Mining for lithium can have detrimental effects on local ecosystems and water resources.